stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 ::: solution

+The grammar consists of all the boldfaced trigrams in the table below.

 |                 |                 |                       |                       |
 | :-:             | :-:             | :-:                   | :-:                   |
 | aaa             | **daa**         | {{{L}}}aa             | {{{L}}}{{{L}}}a       |